t0bst4r/home-assistant-matter-hub/packages/docs/Getting Started/Bridge Configuration.md

 > - `{{ labels() }}` - returns all labels
 > - `{{ labels("light.my_entity") }}` - returns the labels of a specific entity
 > - `{{ areas() }}` - returns all areas

+If you can’t get it working with your labels, you can delete your label and re-create it.